LLNL/pyranda/README.md

 # pyranda
 A Python driven, Fortran powered Finite Difference solver for arbitrary hyperbolic PDE systems.
 This is the mini-app for the Miranda code.

+The PDE solver defaults to a 10th order compact finite difference method for spatial derivatives, and a 5-stage, 4th order Runge-Kutta scheme for temporal integration.
+Other numerical methods will be added in the future.

+Pyranda parses though a simple interpreter the full definition of the PDE system:
+  - a domain and discretization (in 1D, 2D or 3D)
+  - governing equations written on RHS of time derivatives.
+  - initial values for all variables
+  - boundary conditions

 ## Prerequisites
 At a minimum, your system will need the following installed to run pyranda. (see install notes for detailed instructions)